-Side-by-Side Comparison of Kubernetes vs Nomad
+Comparison of Kubernetes vs Nomad

 For its success, the container orchestration platform Kubernetes relies on the dynamic ecosystem of numerous loosely-coupled components.
 However, although Nomad’s architecture is more straightforward, it delivers the same functionality that a more powerful orchestrator does.
 Some similarities and differences may be seen between the two platforms.

 They’re both open-source software designed to handle container orchestration and comparable use cases, Kubernetes and Nomad, respectively.
 Because of this, both have the following characteristics in common: